batjko/gql2sql/README.md

 * Install Git
 * Install Node.js
+* Install Nodemon
 * Install Babel

 **Installation:**

 1. Clone this repo
 2. Install dependencies: `npm install`
-3. Run the service: `babel-node server.js`
+3. Run the service: `npm start`

 Feel free to submit pull requests for enhancements.
 There is lots to do!

 ## Schema / Models

-Currently only two basic example models exist to have something to start development with:

-* People
-* Posts
+Currently only one model has been implemented: Hedge Accounting Forecasts.
+However, other models can easily be added to expose more data points from the Findur DB.

 ![screenshot](./Assets/images/graphiql_screenshot.png)

-## Abstraction
+## GraphQL and Sequelize

-GraphQL is used as an efficient abstraction layer to read from or write to the MSSQL database, based on pre-defined SQL definitions.
+GraphQL is used as an efficient *abstraction layer* to read from or write to the MSSQL database, based on pre-defined data *schemas*.
+You retrieve only what you query for, parameterized and fast.
-Whether an API endpoint represents a single small reference table, or a large number of tables, modelled by complex SQL constructs... the GraphQL access will remain both simple and efficient.
+The response is always valid JSON, which makes working with the returned data very easy in most languages.

+Behind the scenes, the SQL endpoints are managed by the **Sequelize** ORM, in order to abstract away from manually constructed SQL statements.
+Sequelize takes care of security, data type validations and transaction management when accessing the SQL back-end.

-It is also secure from SQL Injection, as no direct SQL will be used by the clients connecting via this service.
+Using GraphQL, the API Service is also secure from SQL Injection, as no direct SQL will be used by the clients making API calls.

 ## TODOs